mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 ### Sessions

 Sometimes  URL's contain additional parameters submitted in the URL (i.e `http://www.domain.com/endpoint?key=value`).
-One can access them via lask request object (`request.args` attribute) and store them in the cookies attribute (`request.cookies`) for later usage.
-However using cookies is not preffered to store requests data, especialy sensitive one like credentials or authorization tokens, therefore it is recomended to use more secure solution and it is__session__.
+One can access them via Flask request object (`request.args` attribute) and store them in the cookies attribute (`request.cookies`) for later usage.
+However using cookies is not preferred to store requests data, especially sensitive one like credentials or authorization tokens, therefore it is recommended to use more secure solution and it is__session__.

 Session stores request parameters specific to a user from one request to the next.
 But it does it in more secure way, by adding additional security layer on top of cookies.
 To secure data serialized in cookie it uses secret key provided by the app.
-User can not modify session parameters, unles has access to this key.
+User can not modify session parameters, unless has access to this key.
 In our case we will use app configuration to set strong secret key with `os.urandom(24)`, which generates 24 random bytes suitable for cryptographic use.
 We set this parameter as a `SECRET_KEY` in base class of the config file.
-Configuration key is inherited by all child classess, and passed further to each app instance upon app creation by `create_app()` function.
+Configuration key is inherited by all child classes, and passed further to each app instance upon app creation by `create_app()` function.

 Session or cookie usually resides on client side.
 We will go one step further and use Flask extension to manage server side sessions in our app.
-Because our app is ment to analyze social media data, it will certainy have to be able to gather and process amounts of data above average cookie capacity (counted in tens or even hundreds of MB).
-And we do not want to send hundreds of megabytes through internet from our server, where app runs, to the clients browser.
+Because our app is meant to analyze social media data, it will certainly have to be able to gather and process amounts of data above average cookie capacity (counted in tens or even hundreds of MB).
+And we do not want to send hundreds of megabytes through Internet from our server, where app runs, to the clients browser.
 To make it possible we will use very handy Redis NoSQL database, which can operate in memory and store data in form of key:value pairs.
 Here we will use Redis to store session data.
 Extension will hook up to the app and allow to use it through standard Flask session object.

 <br>
-{% include note.html content="To run application localy, you need to have Redis server running on your local machine.
+{% include note.html content="To run application locally, you need to have Redis server running on your local machine.
 Refer to Redis documentation for [installation details](https://redis.io/documentation)." %}

 Fortunatelly we do not have to write our own Redis interface to interact with it.
 Flask-Session will take care for it, using some default settings and some values taken from app configuration.
 However few things must be done to use Redis as a server side session storage: